 - To control the fuel amount on to the throat the fuel level in

 floatchamber is maintained slightly below than the fuel discharge nozzle tip height as shown in the above schematic diagram.

 - The power output of the engine can be varied by discharging the amount of fuel mixture quantity into the cylinder governed by the throttle valve situated after the venturi tube.

 Drawbacks of simple Carburetor

-The main functional drawback of the Carburetor is that it can only provide one air-fuel ratio at the one throttle position.
+The main functional drawback of the simple Carburetor is that it can only provide one air-fuel ratio at the one throttle position.
 The other throttle positions give either a lean mixture or richer mixtures.

 We have discussed the simple Carburetor main components, construction, working principle and the disadvantages.
 Let us know your thoughts in the comment section below.